Can I treat my adenomyosis and fibroids without a hysterectomy? Adenomyosis and fibroids are [...]

 Lidocaine infusion is a treatment used for certain types of chronic nerve pain.
 This can include neuralgia and peripheral neuropathic pain anywhere in the body, nerve damage from scarring, and chronic pain conditions like fibromyalgia.
-The treatment is very similar to ketamine infusions.
+This treatment is very similar to ketamine infusion.

 Lidocaine is a form of local anaesthetic and works by blocking some of the pain signals between nerves and the brain.